 Ontario is transforming the way that children and youth with autism, and their families, receive services and supports through the new Ontario Autism Program (OAP).
 The new program will ensure all families of children and youth with autism receive flexible, family-centred services based on each child’s unique needs.
 The government is committed to ensuring all families are supported through a smooth and seamless transition as they enter the new program.

-As part of the new OAP, Kinark Child and Family Services’ Central Intake serves as the single point of access (SPOA) for the Ontario Autism Program for children and youth aged 0-18 years in York and Durham Regions, Simcoe County, and the four Counties of Haliburton, Kawartha Lakes, Peterborough and Northumberland.
+As part of the new OAP, Kinark Child and Family Services serves as the single point of access (SPOA) for the Ontario Autism Program for children and youth aged 0-18 years in York and Durham Regions, Simcoe County, and the four Counties of Haliburton, Kawartha Lakes, Peterborough and Northumberland.
+To register for the OAP in these geographic areas, call: 1-888-454-6275.

 Forensic Mental Health /Youth Justice